Cookware

 Bakeware refers to many types of baking utensils, such as baking sheets, baking pans and baking dishes.
 Each having one common characteristic, which is they are all used to bake some type of sweet or savory foods in the oven.
 Baking sheets are made of some type of metal but baking pans and dishes can be metal, ceramic or glass, and now silicone is being used to produce some of these items also.
 Bakeware is available in many materials, shapes, and sizes.
 Some of the items that are considered bakeware include: cookie sheets, cake pans, jelly-roll pans, tube pans, loaf pans, muffin tins, bundt pans, brioche molds, springform pans, tart pans, pie plates, square and rectangular bakers, round and oval casseroles, ramekins, and pizza pans.
 There are many items that are considered bakeware.

-Baking dishes: See
+dishes: See

 above-Cookware

-Baking sheets: **Baking Pans and Cookie Sheets-
+Baking sheets: **Baking Pans

-Although cookie sheets are often referred to as "baking
+Although cookie sheets are often referred to as "baking sheets,"

-uses: Roasting, for example, is impossible on a cookie sheet, because juices
+for example, is impossible on a cookie sheet, because juices will run off the

 Basic Aluminum Baking